Pirate Radio Stations

 The history of pirate radio stations in the UK is complex and diverse.
 We’ve seen pirate radios emerge over the years for several reasons.
 Some companies simply wanted to compete with the most popular stations of the day.

 For the most part, pirate radio was a response to the overly restrictive nature of British radio when broadcasting first began.
-No matter how you feel about the pirates, it’s difficult to argue with the influence they’ve had on the music scene in the UK.

 Q: What is Pirate Radio?